 The IT department is the obvious one to include in the development of the continuity plan.
 This task usually falls on their shoulders anyways.
 But, other input needs to be added from other people.
 The reason for this is because you need other viewpoints considered.
 People who work in IT pretty much think about things in that world.
 To them, they may just be thinking about certain elements of a business that are important.
 They will be thinking about recovering backups, allocating hardware, getting cable ran and other similar tasks.
 But, there is much more to it than that.

-Other departments will be able to provide what they deem crucial to running business on a day to day schedule.
+Other departments will be able to provide what they deem crucial to running business on a day to day schedule, this may include things like a cloud ERP for enterprises system.
 Perhaps there are important paper files that are needed.
 Maybe certain applications and hardware are needed to run payroll or pay vendors.
 These are the types of processes and applications an IT department may not think about if they were developing a plan themselves.

 There is a good chance the IT department, or “IT Guy”, will be the one writing this plan.
 But, it is crucial he or she interviews other people in the organization to get a big picture for the continuity plan.